Glasair II FT

 This is a Glasair amateur build aircraft.
 It's essentially a Glasair II, but we call it a Glasair "One and One-Half" because it started out as a Glasair One and turned into a Glasair Two.
 (It has the GI wing, horizontal stab and cowl but the better GII fuselage, firewall, rudder.)
-My airplane partner and I built it, maintain it and have been blessed to fly it over the past 19 years.
-We've accumulated over 3000 hours flying it over almost all the lower 48 states in all sorts of weather.
+My airplane partner and I built it, maintain it and have been blessed to fly it over the past 20 years.
+We've accumulated over 3500 hours flying it over almost all the lower 48 states in all sorts of weather.
 (Well, not in hail.
 But we have seen 1/2 inch of mixed ice.)
 It's stood the test of time — which is what you want in an "experimental" airplane.
 (And we continually modify it to make it even better and more reliable.
-Just had custom bushings made for the nose gear to stop them from wearing out every 2000 hours!)
+Recently we had custom steel bushings made for the nose gear to stop them from wearing out every 2000 hours!)
 As my airplane partner is well past 70 years old, it's time to find a good home for her baby.

 - 200+ MPH max true.
 190+ MPH cruise, sipping 7.2 GPH LOP

 - Tricked out Lyc O-320 (170 HP (est.)), slightly tricked out CS prop

 - 6 hours to zero fuel (43 total gallons, header and main)